You might have wondered how telehealth improves client retention, as finding new clients requires more time and effort than retaining existing ones.

 Make sure to avoid these common mistakes to make your ads work for your existing audience.
 This approach will eventually improve patient retention and benefit your business in the long run.

 Another mistake therapists often make is failing to engage with existing and former patients to build a professional relationship.
 No wonder it becomes hard to retain patients over time — the fact that they have used your services makes you stand out to them; however, if you don't reach out, their connection to your practice may wane.
-So, how can this be prevented?
+So, how telehealth improves client retention helping with engagement?

 What is engagement and how does it impact retention?